Wednesday, 10 December 2025

 Since commencing my build the below three period images are the only ones to be currently found online.
 The first one appears to show a vehicle fitted with pneumatic tyred front wheels and a four door rear panel.

-Both the lower front panels shape and design and the large upper panel overhang are very different on this example compared to what is offered in the Trumpeter kit.
+Both the lower front panel shape and design, and the large upper panel overhang are very different on this example compared to what is offered in the Trumpeter kit.

 Unlike the kit this vehicle has just two rear doors.